 Community life and covid-19:

-As a member of the immersion, you will be part of our 2021 farm crew!
+As a member of the immersions, we ask that you show proof of vaccination or a negative test.
 You will live in Wilding Village nestled in the woods a quarter-mile from the farmhouse.
-It has been home to Wild Roots interns for over 25 years.
-Adjusting to a slower pace of life is exciting and sometimes new, but you will be navigating it along with a crew of like-minded young people.
-Our farm crew living in Wilding Village will include three program participants, last year's intern Raven and program coordinator Iris.
-Throughout the immersion program, participants will function as a pod and be following the recommended Covid-19 precautions.
-Self-care and community health are values of the program.
+It has been home to Wild Roots interns and immersion participants for over 25 years.
+Adjusting to a slower pace of life is exciting and sometimes new, but you will be navigating it along with like-minded people.
+Our farm crew also lives in nearby cabins in Wilding Village and will be there to answer questions.
+Self-care and community health are values of the immersions.

 The cultural and economic landscape: